-Direction Actio Actions for the City of Ryde Sydney's much lov improve the envir- a five to 10 minute A Plan for Growing and parks, tree-lin te a network of interlinked, multipurpose open and green spaces across Sydney ed open spaces, bushland tracks and trails support recreation, sporting activity, walking and cycling, and nmental quality and liveability of our urban communities.
-More than 90% of the City's residents live within walk of green space and less than a 30 minute drive from a large regional open space.
-Sydney aims to improve the quality of green spaces and create an interconnected network of open spaces ed streets, bushland reserves, riparian walking tracks and National Parks.
-It will also encourage innovative es - from bushland renewal to outdoor theatres and stimulating children's playgrounds.
-The State of the S 3.2.1: Deliver the Sydney Green Grid project day Green Grid will include open spaces, parks, bushland, natural areas, waterway corridors and tree-treetscapes in a network that connects our homes to centres, public transport, jobs and recreation.
-It will upon the open space network already established through the Metropolitan Greenspace Program and the al Tracks and Trails Framework.
-In open space guidelines will resource local councils to develop recreational and open space policies to ocal community needs and inform the preparation of local level plans and policies that are consistent with largey Green Grid.
-Specific Actions relative to Ryde include Continuing to implement the Metropolitan Greenspace Program; Continuing to implement the Sharing Sydney Harbour Program; Working with councils to develop open space guidelines to encourage appropriate local planning for the open space needs of communities; Working with local councils and communities to connect walking trails identified in the Regional Tracks and Trails Framework and locate new recreation and sporting facilities within the Sydney Green Grid; Urbar Sydne Action 3.2.2: Investigate options for a Bushland renewal program Urban bushland is important to the city's network of green spaces, biodiversity and the development of the Sydney Green Grid.
+Direction Action Actions for the City of Ryde Sydney's m improve the a five to 10 A Plan for G and parks, t uch loved ope e environmer minute walk Growing Sydne tree-lined stre network of interlinked, multipurpose open and green spaces across Sydney en spaces, bushland tracks and trails support recreation, sporting activity, walking and cycling, and ntal quality and liveability of our urban communities.
+More than 90% of the City's residents live within of green space and less than a 30 minute drive from a large regional open space. ey aims to improve the quality of green spaces and create an interconnected network of open spaces eets, bushland reserves, riparian walking tracks and National Parks.
+It will also encourage innovative from bushland renewal to outdoor theatres and stimulating children's playgrounds.
+Action 3.2.1 The Sydney lined streets build upon Regional Tra Providing op Creen Grid will include open spaces, parks, bushland, natural areas, waterway corridors and tree-scapes in a network that connects our homes to centres, public transport, jobs and recreation.
+It will the open space network already established through the Metropolitan Greenspace Program and the cks and Trails Framework.
+Deen space guidelines will resource local councils to develop recreational and open space policies to community needs and inform the preparation of local level plans and policies that are consistent with Specific Actions relative to Ryde include Continuing to implement the Metropolitan Greenspace Program; Continuing to implement the Sharing Sydney Harbour Program; Working with councils to develop open space guidelines to encourage appropriate local planning for the open space needs of communities; Working with local councils and communities to connect walking trails identified in the Regional Tracks and Trails Framework and locate new recreation and sporting facilities within the Sydney Green Grid; Action 3.2.2: Investigate options for a Bushland renewal program Urban bushland is important to the city's network of green spaces, biodiversity and the development of the Sydney Green Grid.
 A bushland renewal program will be developed to preserve and improve the environmental quality of the bushland within the City.
 Specific Actions relative to Ryde include those that: Explore options to enhance current programs and investment to support habitat and bushland renewal; and Investigate the application of Environmental Trust funds to habitat and bushland renewal projects

-Direction Action Actions for the City of Ryde Direction 3 Direction 3.3: Create Healthy Built Environments nd suburbs play an important role in supporting physical activity, social interaction and equitable access t environment can also facilitate social cohesion and community connectivity.
+Direction Action Actions for the City of Ryde Direction 3.3: Create Healthy Built Environments nd suburbs play an important role in supporting physical activity, social interaction and equitable access t environment can also facilitate social cohesion and community connectivity.
 The built environment can encourage healthy communities by: Creating mixed-use centres that provide a convenient focus for daily activities; Providing separated footpaths and cycleways to safely connect people to destinations; Providing facilities such as bike lockers at rail stations and workplaces to make it easier to walk or cycle to public transport and local centres; Creating attractive public spaces and improving the quality of the public domain through better design, including landscaping, lighting and traffic calming measures in high pedestrian areas; and Linking open spaces to encourage recreational walking and cycling, and support cross-regional trips to centres and other destinations.